thomasclarke1969/documentation/websdk/tutorials/messages.md

 Starting from where we left off in the [Working with Conversations Tutorial](#conversations), we add the following to the template project:

 * message-list.js: Placeholder for adding a Messages List Panel.
-* message-composer.js: Provides a textinput that triggers a `message:new` event when the user types in text and hits ENTER.
+* message-composer.js: Provides a text box that triggers a `message:new` event when the user types in text and hits ENTER.
 * controller.js:
   * Initializes the above views.
   * Wires the `message:new` event to call an empty `sendMessage` function.

-Further, your app will no longer be hardcoded to a specific user; you will now be prompted to enter a User Name each time you load the page.
+Further, your app will no longer be hardcoded to a specific user; you will now be prompted to enter a User ID each time you load the page.
 Why?
 So you can load the app in multiple windows and have them log in as different users who will then talk to each other.
-The tutorial below assumes you log in as `Tutorial User` until otherwise stated.
+The tutorial below assumes you log in with the User ID `0` (displayed in the UI as `User 0`) until otherwise stated.

 ## Step 1: Set the App ID